Nokia took the smartphone world by storm at Mobile World Congress in February, thanks to the unlikely resurrection of the 3310.

 When will the Nokia 8 be out?

-The summer months are typically drier than the desert when it comes to smartphone launches, but the latest rumours suggest that Nokia is on track to break that trend with its upcoming flagship.
+The summer months are typically drier than the desert when it comes to smartphone launches, but the rumours suggested that Nokia was on track to break that trend with its upcoming flagship - and now the company itself has confirmed a date for the big reveal.

-According to Winfuture.de, the Nokia 8 will be officially revealed on the 31st of July.
+This is a few weeks later than earlier rumours had suggested, as according to Winfuture.de, the Nokia 8 was originally to be officially revealed on the 31st of July.

-It’s tough to see when else Nokia could launch a top-spec phone and not have it overshadowed by more established names like Samsung or Apple, so July seems like a safe bet.
+It was always tough to see when else Nokia could launch a top-spec phone and not have it overshadowed by more established names like Samsung or Apple, so this makes a lot of sense.

 HOW MUCH WILL THE NOKIA 8 COST?